zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 Q: **Can I use my own pipelines in the ZenML Sandbox?**

 **A:** The ZenML Sandbox is designed for users to explore ZenML using pre-built example pipelines.
-While it is possible to use your own pipelines, however, we do not recommend it as the sandbox is not designed for this purpose, since every user is provided with limited resources.
+While it is possible to use your own pipelines, we do not recommend it as the sandbox is not designed for this purpose, since every user is provided with limited resources.
+(See [this guide](../advanced-guide/sandbox.md) to learn more about running your own pipelines in the sandbox.)

 **Q: Are there any model deployment options available in the ZenML Sandbox?**